oracle/node-oracledb/doc/api.md

       call to [`oracledb.initOracleClient()`](#odbinitoracleclient).
 This
       directory should contain the libraries from an unzipped Instant Client 'Basic' or 'Basic Light' package.
-If you pass the library directory from a full client or database installation, such as Oracle Database "XE" Express Edition, then you will need to have previously set your environment to use that software installation otherwise files such as message files will not be located.
+If you pass the library directory from a full client or database installation, such as [Oracle Database "XE" Express Edition][130], then you will need to have previously set your environment to use that software installation otherwise files such as message files will not be located.
 If the Oracle Client libraries cannot be loaded from `libDir`, then an error is thrown.